-At Art Breath we are very proud to be flying the flag alongside many wonderful people, institutions and organisations and highlight human rights and the 30 articles of the Universal Declaration of Human Rights.
+At Art Breath we are very proud to be flying this flag alongside many wonderful people, institutions and organisations and highlight human rights and the 30 articles of the Universal Declaration of Human Rights.

 All this week we shall be posting clips and images of people flying the flag and telling us what human rights means to them, as well as writing their thoughts on pieces of fabric which we shall then we sewing together to create a flag.
 So keep on checking our website and social media for updates!